 In order for a student to release his/her confidential academic record (grades, GPA, race, gender, religion, country of citizenship) or on-hold directory information to a third party, the student must specifically state the information to be released, the purpose of the disclosure, and to whom the information is being released.
 This documentation must also be signed and dated to ensure its validity.
-This form is available in the Office of the Registrar or from www.getmytranscript.com.
+This form is available in the Registrar's Office or from www.getmytranscript.com.

-FERPA allows "directory release of information."
-However, in order to provide the utmost protection of our Emmanuel students, the College rarely shares directory information.
-Emmanuel College designates the following items as Directory Information and may release, without consent the following information unless specifically requested by the student: a students' name, campus addresses, grade classification, photographs, home address, date of birth, telephone number, rosters and results of athletic teams (including height and weight student-athletes), academic achievements, of acknowledgements of participation in music and events. participation drama in graduation, achievements in campus organizations, courses of study (majors, minors, etc.), dates of attendance, enrollment status (full- or part-time), e-mail addresses, class rosters, class schedules, advisor, and graduation date, along with other similar information.
+FERPA allows release of "directory information."
+However, in order to provide the utmost protection of our Emmanuel students, the College rarely shares this directory information with outside entities.
+Emmanuel College designates the following items as Directory Information and may release, without consent the following information unless specifically requested by the student: a student's name, campus addresses, classification, photographs, home address, date of birth, telephone number, rosters and results of athletic teams (including height and weight of student-athletes), academic achievements, acknowledgements of participation in music and drama events, participation in graduation, achievements in campus organizations, courses of study (majors, minors, etc.), dates of attendance, enrollment status (full- or part-time), e-mail addresses, class rosters, class schedules, advisor, and graduation date, along with other similar information.
 Emmanuel College may disclose any of these items without prior written consent, unless notified in writing to the contrary by the student by the end of drop-add period each semester.

-Frequently the Office of the Registrar receives a background check for potential employment, especially with the U.S. Government.
+Frequently the registrar receives a background check for potential employment, especially with the U.S. Government.
 A directory hold blocks release of this information.
 On the other hand, if there is no directory hold on the account, the College is allowed to participate in helping the student/alumnus obtain employment.
 If the student has a directory hold in place or left Emmanuel with a directory hold in place, that hold remains in effect until removed by the student, thus blocking release of any information, even to potential employers.
-An updated consent form submitted to the Office of the Registrar will remove this hold.
+An updated consent form submitted to the registrar will remove this hold.